oddbird/oddleventy/content/blog/2013/susy-next-alpha-1.md

 Feel free to pull it apart, hack on it, and let us know what you think.
-We still have a long way to go, but we're very excited about the power and flexability this engine has to offer.
+We still have a long way to go, but we're very excited about the power and flexibility this engine has to offer.

 Check out the [susy-next tag on GitHub].